wtoivo/RM2-ODL-quali-book/book/06-Group_project.Rmd

 ### Activity 1: Create a group chat and set up an initial meeting

 Get in touch with your group and create a Teams chat.
 You **MUST** use Teams for all communication about the group project.
-Do not use any other platforms (such as Whatsapp, WeChat, Facebook etc.) as these can lead to people being excluded.Set up a meeting in which you will discuss Activity 3 from this chapter.
+Do not use any other platforms (such as Whatsapp, WeChat, Facebook etc.) as these can lead to people being excluded.
+Set up a meeting in which you will discuss Activity 3 from this chapter.
 After the initial meeting, set up a regular check-in time.
 This doesn't necessarily need to be a meeting every time, you can also do it over text.
 You will need to coordinate between time zones/work calendars/other responsibilities

 *DO:* Communicate regularly and be clear about where and how you are going to communicate about the group project.
 Be proactive if you are having a busy time and let your group know.